omarnabikhan/text_editor/README.md

 This README has become more of a blog.
 Maybe I'll update it in a future commit, but for now here it is.

-On contributions
---
-No AI code here.
-This whole thing is a fun side-project to me, so productivity isn't something I'm thinking about.

 Status
 --
 I've implemented the basic functionality.
 Now, there are 3 main (large) projects to do: